 \section{Introduction}

-Factor models are effective tools for summarizing information in large data sets, and are widely used in economics and finance.
-Examples include diffusion index forecasting (Stock and Watson, 2002,2009), asset pricing (Ross, 1976, Fama and French, 1992; Feng et al., 2020), and macroeconomic policy evaluation (e.g, Bernanke et al., 2005, Han 2018).
+Factor models are effective tools for summarizing information in large datasets and are widely used in economics and finance.
+Examples include diffusion index forecasting (Stock and Watson, 2002, 2009), asset pricing (Ross, 1976; Fama and French, 1992; Feng et al., 2020), and macroeconomic policy evaluation (e.g., Bernanke et al., 2005; Han, 2018).
 Structural change is a common phenomenon in economic variables and is more likely to occur in high-dimensional data.
-In order to better understand the data structure and ensure the validity of subsequent analyses, it will be useful to check for structural stability of factor models.
+To better understand the data structure and ensure the validity of subsequent analyses, it is useful to check the structural stability of factor models.

 This paper focuses on testing structural breaks in the factor loading matrix.
-It is known that a factor model with structural breaks in its factor loading matrix is observationally equivalent to a model with time-invariant loadings but possibly more number of factors than the original model, which will be referred to as ``pseduo-factors.''
-This view effectively translates the original challenging high-dimensional testing problem into a low dimensional one.
-Based on this fact, a number of procedures are proposed in the literature to examine the moments of the pseudo-factors.
-For example, Chen, Dolado, and Gonzalo (2014) (CDG hereafter) proposed Wald and Lagrange multiplier (LM) tests to examine the coefficients in the regression of the first estimated factor on the remaining factors. \citet{Han2015} (HI hereafter) developed Wald and LM tests that compare the pre- and post-break second moments of estimated factors.
-Baltagi et al. (2021) generalized HI's results and proposed tests for multiple breaks in the factor loading matrix.
-While these tests are consistent under certain alternative hypotheses, simulation evidence shows that they may not be powerful for moderate breaks in finite samples.
+It is known that a factor model with structural breaks in its factor loading matrix is observationally equivalent to a model with time-invariant loadings but a potentially larger number of factors (hereinafter referred to as ``pseduo-factors'') than the original model.
+This approach effectively translates the original and challenging high-dimensional testing problem into a low-dimensional problem.
+Based on this fact, the literature proposes numerous procedures to examine the moments of the pseudo-factors.
+For example, Chen, Dolado, and Gonzalo (2014) (CDG hereafter) propose Wald and Lagrange multiplier (LM) tests to examine the coefficients in the regression of the first estimated factor on the remaining factors. \citet{Han2015} (HI hereafter) develop Wald and LM tests that compare the pre- and post-break second moments of the estimated factors.
+Baltagi et al. (2021) generalize HI's results and propose tests for multiple breaks in the factor loading matrix.
+Although these tests are consistent under certain alternative hypotheses, simulation evidence shows that they may not be powerful for moderate breaks in finite samples.